wavemaker/docs/learn/teams/code-repository.md

 By default, WaveMaker provides a VCS which you can use when you have not configured your own code repository.

 :::note
-**Teams** will not have access to the default Version Control System provided by WaveMaker.
+You can pull, push, revert and merge changes back to the default VCS provided by WaveMaker.
+But, you will not have UI access to the default VCS and it cannot be used for Continuous Integration (CI) and Continuous Delivery (CD) streamlines.
 :::

 ## How it Works